Cupcakes are small, sweet sponge cakes.

-They are often baked in small disposable ridged cups, of either paper or silver foil, and often frosted afterward.
-One of the first responsibilities that children are often granted in a kitchen is to be allowed to ice them.
+They are often baked in small disposable ridged baking cups, of either paper or silver foil, and often frosted afterward.
 You peel the cup off after baking to eat them.

 The batter is sometimes dyed with food dye to make a fancy colour.
 Other ingredients such as chocolate chips or fruit are sometimes added, but the taste is generally left somewhat plain, especially if there are plans to ice it afterwards.